nikotsunami/osce/README.md

 Known Issues
 ------------
 - General Issues:
-  * Synchronicity: If multiple users work in the software at the same time and one of the users is creating a new Semester, then the other user only sees it when reloading the whole browser window. (because the navigation never gets updated with new data)
+  * Synchronicity: If multiple users work in the application at the same time and one of the users is creating a new Semester, then the other user only sees it when reloading the whole browser window. (because the navigation never gets updated with new data)
 - SimPat:
   * *When deleting a simpat that has assigned Scars, the application tries to delete the scar as well.*
-  * Search criteria don' work precisely.
+  * Search criteria don't work precisely.
 E.g. a search for *gender != male AND gender != female* should return all the SPs that have no gender assigned, which it currently doesn't (or of course if you search for *gender != male*, it should return all females and NULLs).